dom976/automatic-octo-giggle/README.md

 It consists of multiple files, whose content is described below:

-- interview.docx: this is the interview canvas followed during the user interviews
+- interview.pdf: this is the interview canvas followed during the user interviews

 - raw_data.xlsx: this is the raw data analyzed, with graphs and quantitative metrics